Christoph33one/post-plan-travel/README.md

 ----

 ### HOME PAGE:
 - As a user I can view the home page and its responsiveness on all screen sizes.
 -  As a user viewing the home page I can click on all links and be redirected to a new tab and view the information relating to the link
 - As a user I can read and understand all the content written and view the images easily
 - As a user I can view a navigation point to navigate me to tother resources in the website
 -  As a user I can view all the content on all screen sizes and to its responsive functions

 ---

+### Travel plan page
+TRAVEL PLAN PAGE
+- As a registered user I can navigate to the travel plan page to view all the post
+- When viewing the posts, I can see the newest created first
+- As a user I can clearly see the profile who created the post, the images are nice and clear and well organised on all screen sizes
+- As a user I can see a title, created at date, the users content about the post and images.
+- A caption is present to keep the post fun!
+- Icons are placed in the correct areas to view a better IX feel
+- A link to view the post as a single post, which redirects the user to a new page for just that post.

+---
+### Popular profiles
+- As a user I can also see a clear and well designed most followed profiles list with the user name and avatar.
+- I can easily view and click on a user to view their profile.
+- On a smaller screen size the list is nicely positioned above the post images and search bar, also reduced to give better readability and UX.

 ---

 ---